AgarwalSaurav/RMP_ROS_tutorials/README.md

 3. `sphero/sphero_operations`

+   `scripts/trajectory_publisher_list.py`: Python script file for sending a list of position coordinates to robot using a file

+   `data/poses`: List of poses (x, y, theta) for the robot to follow

+   Optional:

    `scripts/trajectory_publisher.py`: Python script file for sending position coordinates to robot

    `src/trajectory_publisher.cpp`: C++ file for sending position coordinates to robot

    We need to modify either of the above files to get the robot follow a particular path.
 Constant velocity trajectory and cubic trajectory are already provided.

 #### Visualization using rviz